MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/enrich-product-page.md

 This article describes how to customize product detail pages (PDPs) in Microsoft Dynamics 365 Commerce.

 By default, your Dynamics 365 Commerce e-commerce site uses a generic PDP to display product data.
-This PDP includes basic information about the product, and page controls (for example, an add to cart button) that site visitors use to select and purchase the product.
+This PDP includes basic information about the product and page controls that allow site visitors to select and purchase the product.

-You can customize PDPs by supplementing them with information from the Commerce Scale Unit (CSU), such as additional images or product-specific text.
+You can customize PDPs by adding information from the Commerce Scale Unit (CSU), such as additional images or product-specific text.

 In many cases, you'll want to use specific additional content for your products.
 When you go to the **Products** tab in Commerce site builder, you'll see a list of products from the currently selected channel.
 You can preview product pages by selecting a product name in the list.